 From 1999–2001, Missouri Department of Conservation cooperated with the City of Town and Country to trap and relocate 90 deer from the St. Louis metropolitan area to a rural area of Missouri.
 Survival rate for translocated deer was 30% (Beringer et al. 2002).
 The method was suspended in early 2001 due to the threat of spreading CWD, as well as the low survival rates of relocated deer.

-In 2013, the Utah Division of Wildlife Resources (UDWR) used a helicopter and net gun to capture 102 deer in Parawon, Utah and released them 144 km away to Holden Utah.
+In 2013, the Utah Division of Wildlife Resources (UDWR) used a helicopter and net gun to capture 102 deer in Parowan, Utah and released them 144 km away to Holden Utah.
 Annual survival rates of translocated deer were 52% the first year.
 During the second year, however, survival rates of translocated deer were 85%, which was similar to survival rates of resident deer in the area (Smedley 2016).
 This research also showed that younger deer were twice as likely to survive post-translocation compared to older deer, and translocated deer had high site fidelity to release sites (Smedley 2016).
 No deer died during the capture operation.
 New Mexico Department of Game and Fish (NMDGF) also captured mule deer using various trapping methods and translocated them during this same time period.
 No deer died during the capture efforts and survival rates and trends of translocated deer were similar to those reported by UDWR.
-However, site fidelity of the translocated deer was low with many of the deer leaving the release site (O. Duvuvuei, personal communication).
+However, site fidelity of the translocated deer was variable.
+At some release sites, translocated deer displayed high site fidelity, but at another release area, site fidelity was low with many of these deer leaving the release site (O. Duvuvuei, personal communication).

 Low survival rates of translocated deer is only one factor to consider when evaluating the efficacy of relocation efforts.
 The potential to spread parasites and disease, such as exotic lice and CWD, should also be heavily considered before initiating an urban deer translocation program.
 The long-term negative consequences of translocating deer will outweigh the short-term benefits of reducing deer densities if CWD or other diseases are spread to deer populations.
 Because of these disease risks, most wildlife agencies do not allow the translocation of deer.
 In states that do allow translocation, it is highly recommended that deer in or near CWD positive areas, or in areas that have not been adequately tested for CWD, should not be translocated.

 Another limitation of translocating deer is cost.
-In Utah, UDWR has worked with a few municipalities to translocate deer from city limits (these municipalities are far removed from CWD positive areas, and a high sample size of roadkill and hunter harvested deer that have never tested positive for CWD).
+In Utah, UDWR has worked with a limited number of municipalities to translocate deer from city limits (these municipalities are far removed from CWD positive areas, and a high sample size of roadkill and hunter harvested deer that have never tested positive for CWD).
+The costs associated with capturing, radio-collaring, disease testing, and translocating each urban deer exceeded $1,000 per animal (Howard 2018).
 Cities generally have personnel committed to help set and bait traps.
-These cities also pay $200 USD per deer, and the costs are projected to increase in the future.
-UDWR also employs 3 full time employees to work with cities to resolve urban deer issues.
+These cities also pay $200 USD per deer (20% of total amount), and the costs are projected to increase in the future.
+UDWR also employs 3 full time employees and works with many volunteers to help cities address urban deer issues using a variety of strategies.
 With high deer densities in many parts of the country, cities and state agencies may not have the funds to remove enough animals to have a measurable impact.

 Many parts of the country do not have adequate suitable habitat to release translocated deer.
 Additionally, trap and relocation efforts will have little benefit if deer populations can quickly reestablish within the trapping area.